c-zhenhao/c-zhenhao/README.md

 <!-- Here are some ideas to get you started: -->

 - 🤔 I’m a former investment research analyst switching to software engineering.
-Looking for help with full-stack development, looking to specialise in backend dev, with the end goal of being a systems architect
+Looking for help with full-stack development and specialise in backend dev, with the end goal of being a systems architect.

 - 🌱 I’m currently learning Golang + Gin-gonic, possibly Elastic (Kibana) and more importantly, Data Structures & Algos :( send help